jayckaiser/adastra-analysis/README.md

 - `adastra_analytics.relplots.output_directory`
 - `adastra_analytics.wordclouds.output_directory`

-Below, I will document the structure of the file, its keys and their meanings, and suggestions for how to work with the library.
+Below, I will document the structure of the file, its keys and their meanings, and suggestions for how to interact with the library.

 -----

 # Scripts

 `main.py` is the powerhouse to complete all processes defined in the configs file.
-Before you can run additional processes, you must build the dataset.

 ## Build

-The dataset contains the text of each line, its index, and metadata for querying the dataset.
+Before you can run additional processes, you must build the dataset.
+The dataset contains the text of each line, its index, and metadata for querying the its contents.
 By default, the dataset contains these columns:

 | Column | Type | Description |
 | ------ | ---- | ----------- |